 Sediment pollution costs \$16 billon in environmental damage annually and is the most common pollutant affecting watercourses.
 The most concentrated release of sediment into watercourses is from construction impacts (Mid-America Regional Council, 2018).
-The process of upgrading a road is a construction process that has a multitude of environmental impacts across its linear spectrum, including an impact on watercourses.
-To demonstrate the construction impacts of a road on watercourses (particularly sediment pollution); a comparison could be drawn between the legislative context of New South Wales (NSW) and South Africa as examples.
+A hypothetical example of a small-scale road construction project in New South Wales (NSW) and South Africa would be carried through this paper.
+The process of upgrading a road is a construction process that has a multitude of environmental impacts across its linear spectrum, including a potential impact on watercourses.
+To demonstrate the construction impacts of a small-scale road project on watercourses (particularly sediment pollution); a comparison could be drawn between the legislative context of NSW and South Africa as examples.